Kyle-Ross/au-school-holiday-scraper/README.md

 The absolute path of the folder you want to save csv data outputs to.

+Will output to the location of the Main.py file by default.

 #### `output_mode` type: str

 How you want to output the csv containing the data.
 See csv examples above.